alexmy21/metadatum_sgs/README.md

 https://medium.com/@alexmy_29874/introduction-to-metadata-graphs-and-self-generative-systems-sgs-574ebd45be91

-SGS is a platform for building self generative systems.
-It is a framework for building applications that can change their own structure and behavior at runtime.
+SGS is a framework for building applications that can change their own structure and behavior at runtime.

 This is still work in progress, so, the documentation is not ready yet and available as a draft only.